mitin001/transcriber/blog/podcasts/pivot/2025-03-21-troll-in-chief-sells-out-the-govt.md

 > It's like putting Putin's listening device in the White House, but that might already be there in the form of the president.

-So tough times may not be here yet, but we're heading there fast.
+Tough times may not be here yet, but we're heading there fast.